-Helping them articulate their personal vision of service, and watching that process light up their self-belief and energy, is a genuine joy.
-The surprising part has been the deepening trust in my intuition and renewed intimacy with my own words.
+Helping them articulate their personal vision of service, and watching the process light up their self-belief and energy, is a genuine joy.

 At the same time I've also experienced seasons of voicelessness, struggling to articulate and reconnect with the meaning of my own work.
 Living with a chronic illness (Crohn’s) has been a further catalyst for inner exploration.

 Mostly, it seems, my path has been about learning to be unapologetically me.
 That is, not denying anything about my self to conform to external models of success, and crafting a business and life in alignment with my natural rhythms and pace.
 It's meant taking time to pause, rest and simply be.